 Fans even asked if Joe Bien had a plan to unpause the Ticketmaster queue:

 what is joe biden’s plan to unpause the ticketmaster queue for taylor swift’s eras tour— kay (@slutforfeelings) November 15, 2022

 What Went Wrong

 It’s hard to say why Ticketmaster wasn’t prepared for the influx of traffic.
-They saw Spotify crash a few weeks ago with the release of the new ‘Midnights’ album and had a clear estimate of how many Swifties were verfied fans, and therefore eligible for the presale.
-Most tech companies stress test their servers before major events.
+They saw Spotify crash a few weeks ago with the release of the new ‘Midnights’ album and had a clear estimate of how many Swifties were verified fans, and, therefore, eligible for the presale.
+Most tech companies stress-test their servers before major events.
 Amazon tests all of their services before Black Friday.
 Netflix stress tests their servers before major releases.
 So why didn’t Ticketmaster?

 Twitter Goes Wild

-With all the choas, many went to Twitter to complain:
+With all the chaos, many went to Twitter to complain:

 taylor swift walking onto stage with no one in the audience, because that ticketmaster queue never did move. pic.twitter.com/BEjNEB1G6N— sarah 🕰 (@thisismenotryin) November 15, 2022

 Swifties waiting for Ticketmaster to unpause the Taylor Swift presale queue: pic.twitter.com/Eh6NmTYB0J— Mr. Perfectly Fine (@Ragingangel13_) November 15, 2022